Check If a Variable Exists in Bash Using If Statement

 EXPLANATION

-Now, run the script. checking variable using z option with unset modifier As the variable x doesn’t hold any value, the “if” block executes and the output shows that the “variable x is unset”.
+checking variable using z option with unset modifier As the variable x doesn’t hold any value, the “if” block executes and the output shows that the “variable x is unset”.

-Method 03: Using “-n” Operator
+3. Using “-n” Operator

-The -n operator in Bash is utilized to check if a variable exists by verifying whether its length is nonzero.
+The -n operator in Bash is utilized to check if a variable exists by verifying whether its length is non-zero.
 When combined with an “if else” statement, it allows you to create conditional logic based on whether a variable has been defined or not.

 #!/bin/bash